handrew/wordcel/readme.md

 2   3    POS
 3   4    POS
 4   5    NEG

    id                                               text result
 0   1                 I love this product!
 It's amazing.
 POS 1   2   The service was terrible.
 I'm very disappointed.
 NEG 2   3                 The weather today is just perfect.
 POS 3   4    This movie is fantastic.
 I highly recommend it.
-POS
+POS 4   5  I had a bad experience with this company's cus...
+NEG
 ```